Overview of gun laws by nation: Singapore

 Singaporean citizens must obtain a license to lawfully possess firearms or ammunition; applicants must provide justification for the license, which is often restricted to the military, police, and private security companies.
 Target-shooting licenses permit ownership of a gun, provided it is securely stored in an approved and protected firing range, and is not taken out of the firing range without special permission.
 Self-defense permits are not allowed, unless there is an 'imminent threat' to their lives that can be justified to the government.
 There is no restriction on types of small arms one may own after obtaining a license.
 Illegal firearms and firearm-related crimes are grounds for the death penalty in Singapore.

 Owing to its mandatory national service, nearly half the civilian population have the experience and are well-trained in operating firearms, most notably the M16 and the SAR 21.
-Singapore has the lowest gun-related deaths in the world.

 South Korea

 Similar to Singapore, the majority of South Korean men are well-trained in the use of firearms, due to mandatory military service.
 Guns are also notably absent in South Korean society outside of the military, and gun ownership and gun-related deaths rank among the lowest in the world.

 South Korea has strict gun policies.
 Hunting and sporting licenses are issued, but any firearm used in these circumstances must be stored at a local police station.
 Air rifles also have to be stored at police stations; crossbows and electric shock devices are also classified as firearms but their private retention is permitted.
 Tasers are prohibited, and possessing a toy gun without an orange tip is strictly prohibited.
 Violation of firearms laws can result in a US$18,000 fine and up to 10 years in prison.